maniaphobic/hexdump-codex-prototype/README.md

 This application bundles the mpmath multiprecision floating-point arithmetic library, available from https://code.google.com/p/mpmath/ .

-The Foundation Historian sincerely acknowledges the many individuals who contributed to the development and testing of this application.
+The Foundation Historian gratefully acknowledges the many individuals who contributed to the development and testing of this application.